Google makes MIT professor's dream of '$100 laptop' a reality

 Still, he is widely credited with helping to launch the era of low-cost portable computing.

-The creation of relatively low-cost laptops from his foundation pressured industry giants including Intel Corp (INTC.O), Microsoft Corp (MSFT.O), Hewlett-Packard Co (HPQ.N) and Dell Inc DELL.O to develop inexpensive versions of their products such as the netbook.
+The creation of relatively low-cost laptops from his foundation pressured industry giants including Intel Corp , Microsoft Corp, Hewlett-Packard Co and Dell Inc to develop inexpensive versions of their products such as the netbook.